lopezmontes/GenoMus/specifications/GenoMus_specifications.md

   - **"minPhenotypeLength"**
   - **"maxPhenotypeLength"**
   - **"maxIterations"**
-- **"encodedGenotype"**: array of floats &isinv; [0, 1].
+- **"encodedGenotype"**: array of floats &isinv; [0, 1]
-- **"decodedGenotype"**: string containing the genotype function tree.
+- **"decodedGenotype"**: string containing the genotype function tree
-- **"formattedGenotype"**: string containing the decoded genotype, formatted with blanks and line breaks to clearly display the function tree.
+- **"formattedGenotype"**: string containing the decoded genotype, formatted with blanks and line breaks to clearly display the function tree
 - **"leaves"**: array with all leaf values and their corresponding position in the encoded genotype.
-- **"subexpressions"**: list of all functional substructures within a genotype, enumerated by output type and order of appearance.
+- **"subexpressions"**: list of all functional substructures within a genotype, enumerated by output type and order of appearance
-  - **"scoreF"**: subexpressions whose output is of type score.
+  - **"scoreF"**: subexpressions whose output is of type score
   - **"voiceF"**: ...
   - **"eventF"**
   - **"listF"**